Pyotr Ilyich Tchaikovsky: Pastiche (Passé-ism)

 In works like the "Serenade for Strings" and the Variations on a Rococo Theme, Tchaikovsky showed he was highly gifted at writing in a style of 18th-century European pastiche.
-In the ballet The Sleeping Beauty and the opera The Queen of Spades, Tchaikovsky graduated from imitation to full-scale evocation.
+Tchaikovsky graduated from imitation to full-scale evocation in the ballet The Sleeping Beauty and the opera The Queen of Spades.
 This practice, which Alexandre Benois calls "passé-ism", lends an air of timelessness and immediacy, making the past seem as though it were the present.
 On a practical level, Tchaikovsky was drawn to past styles because he felt he might find the solution to certain structural problems within them.
 His Rococo pastiches also may have offered escape into a musical world purer than his own, into which he felt himself irresistibly drawn.
 (In this sense, Tchaikovsky operated in the opposite manner to Igor Stravinsky, who turned to Neoclassicism partly as a form of compositional self-discovery.)
 Tchaikovsky's attraction to ballet might have allowed a similar refuge into a fairy-tale world, where he could freely write dance music within a tradition of French elegance.

 Aesthetic impact

-Maes maintains that, regardless of what he was writing, Tchaikovsky's main concern was how his music impacted his listeners on an aesthetic level, at specific moments in the piece and on a cumulative level once the music had finished.
+Maes maintains that, regardless of what he was writing, Tchaikovsky's main concern was how his music affected his listeners on an aesthetic level, at specific moments in the piece, and on a cumulative level once the music had finished.
 What his listeners experienced on an emotional or visceral level became an end in itself.
 Tchaikovsky's focus on pleasing his audience might be considered closer to that of Mendelssohn or Mozart.
-Considering that he lived and worked in what was probably the last 19th-century feudal nation, the statement is not actually that surprising.

-And yet, even when writing so-called 'programme' music, for example his Romeo and Juliet fantasy overture, he cast it in sonata form.
+And yet, even when writing so-called 'programme' music, for example, his Romeo and Juliet fantasy overture, he cast it in sonata form.
 His use of stylized 18th-century melodies and patriotic themes was geared toward the values of Russian aristocracy.
-He was aided in this by Ivan Vsevolozhsky, who commissioned The Sleeping Beauty from Tchaikovsky and the libretto for The Queen of Spades from Modest with their use of 18th century settings stipulated firmly.
+He was aided in this by Ivan Vsevolozhsky, who commissioned The Sleeping Beauty from Tchaikovsky and the libretto for The Queen of Spades from Modest with their use of 18th-century settings stipulated firmly.
 Tchaikovsky also used the polonaise frequently, the dance being a musical code for the Romanov dynasty and a symbol of Russian patriotism.
 Using it in the finale of a work could assure its success with Russian listeners.